 Hydroxyl (OH) radicals

-A highly reactive molecule responsible for the initial reaction leading to most methane destruction in the atmosphere, and also important for the removal of many other atmospheric pollutants.
+Hydroxyl (OH) radicals are highly reactive molecules responsible for the initial reaction leading to most methane destruction in the atmosphere, and also important for the removal of many other atmospheric pollutants.
 Radicals are molecules or atoms with an unpaired electron, often making them very reactive.